-- 21. 2011/12 is expected to be a time of continued low Bank Rate.
+- 25. 2012/13 is expected to be a time of continued low Bank Rate.
 Therefore the "cost of carry" associated with the long term borrowing compared to temporary investment returns means that the appetite for new long term borrowing brings with it additional short term costs.
-Financing the Council's borrowing requirement internally would reduce the "cost of carry" in the short term, however this must be weighed against the possibility of refinancing any short term internal borrowing at a time when PWLB rates exceed those currently available. - 22.
+Financing the Council's borrowing requirement internally would reduce the "cost of carry" in the short term, however this must be weighed against the possibility of refinancing any short term internal borrowing at a time when PWLB rates exceed those currently available. - 26.
 The Council's TMST therefore have agreed that they should continue to have the option to fund new or replacement borrowing up to the value of 25% of the portfolio (currently approximately £50m) through internal borrowing.
-This will have the effect of reducing some of the "cost of carry" of funding. - 23.
-If the market conditions change during the 2011/12 financial year such that the policy to borrow internally is no longer in the interests of the council, the TMST will review the borrowing strategy and report any changes to Cabinet. - 24.
-The team's forecast for PWLB rates over the medium term are set out below.
-These rates have been incorporated into the strategic measures budget estimates:
+This will have the effect of reducing some of the "cost of carry" of funding. - 27.
+If market conditions change during the 2012/13 financial year such that the policy to borrow internally is no longer in the interests of the council, the TMST will review the borrowing strategy and report any changes to Cabinet. - 28.
+The team's forecast for PWLB rates over the medium term are 4.5% p.a. for 2012/13 2016/17.
+These rates do not impact on the strategic measures budget because it is anticipated that no additional external borrowing will be arranged in 2012/13. - 29.
+From 1 April 2011, the Government have replaced the 'credit approval' system and provided capital resources as grant rather than borrowing consent.
+As a result of this change there are no plans to borrow externally.
+Internal borrowing will be used to finance prudential schemes.